(Monday – Friday, 9:00 A.M. – 5:00 P.M.)

 Counselors (graduate students in mathematics, research mathematicians, and graduates of previous PROMYS programs) serve as resources for the teachers in their work.
 Participants' written work on problem sets is reviewed by the counselor staff each evening and returned the next morning with written comments.
 Weekly problem sessions run by PROMYS staff help teachers pull together threads of ideas from the problem sets and focus on the big ideas.

-Second-year participants: Twice each week, teachers will meet with their small research group (usually two teachers and a counselor) in the exploration labs.
-In the fifth week, each research group will submit written reports of their work and give an oral presentation summarizing their results to the rest of the program.
+Second-year participants: Returning participants take an advanced seminar and engage in research projects.
+Twice weekly, teachers meet with their small research group (usually two teachers and a counselor) in the exploration labs.
+In the fifth week, each research group submits written reports of their work and gives an oral presentation summarizing their results to the rest of the program.

 Returning participants add an important dimension to PROMYS by sharing their valuable program experience and by serving as peer role models for first-time participants.
 Participation for a second summer helps teachers cement their experience of mathematical exploration and extend their content knowledge into other mathematical fields relevant to the secondary school curriculum.
 Moreover, through their discussions with beginning participants, the returning teachers share strategies they have learned for engaging students in the process of mathematical exploration.
 This is an important part of the community-building that is so crucial for the long-term success of these efforts.